maryam24-git/ESP32-Temperature-Humidity-Blynk/README.md

 2. **Credentials:** Copy your `BLYNK_TEMPLATE_ID`, `BLYNK_TEMPLATE_NAME`, and `BLYNK_AUTH_TOKEN`.
 3. **Configure Code:** Paste these credentials into the `sketch.ino` file provided in this repository.
 4. **Run:** Upload to ESP32 or start the Wokwi simulation.

----
-*Built with ❤️ using Wokwi & Blynk IoT.*